 This way of thinking should be tossed aside with all the raggedy and mismatched socks in your drawer.

 When it comes to buying socks, there are a few different criteria you want to keep in mind.
-When you think about it, finding the best pair of socks is similar to finding the best men’s pajamas.

 - Why Socks Are More Than Just Cloth for Feet